-See Section 2 beginning on Page 9 for what you may be required to pay for these services.
+See Section 2 beginning on Page11 for what you may be required to pay for these services.

-For general surgery services, see Page 116.
-For transplant services, see Page 124.
+For general surgery services, see Page 128.

+For transplant services, see Page 138.

-Locations: We pay for services performed in a designated cancer center (see Section 7 for the definition of a designated cancer center).
+Locations: We pay for services performed in a designated cancer center (see the definition of a designated cancer center in Section 7)